Paul Baglyos, Baltimore, MD

 Students feel that many current issues affect them and that students shouldn’t be punished with an unexcused absence for taking part in demonstrations so directly connected to issues affecting their lives.
 “We’re taught about how important it is to be engaged in our world and community, and to be aware of what’s going on and to be a responsible participant in the democratic process,” said Ananya Tadikonda, 17, a senior at Richard Montgomery High School and the student representative on the Montgomery County Board of Education.
 “This proposal gives students an opportunity to exercise civic responsibility without being penalized for it.”

 When it was introduced in September, the proposal required parental consent, the approval of the school principal and permission from the organization sponsoring the political activity or protest.
 Excused absences would not be approved for spontaneous walkouts or protests.
 Students who leave campus without receiving approval would not receive an excused absence.
 The final version of the proposal is still being drafted.

 Public reaction to the proposal has been mixed.
 Critics agree that students should have an opportunity to express their concerns, lest students feel their voices do not matter.
 But they express concern that students would be missing out on valuable school time and disrupting the school day.
 “You are sending a message to the MCPS community that student protesting is more important than them being at school engaged in learning,” one commentator wrote.

-Fourth Sunday of Easter
+Third Sunday of Advent

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
-You can find the calendar of readings for Year B at Lectionary Readings
+You can find the calendar of readings for Year C at Lectionary Readings

 For lectionary humor and insight, check the weekly comic Agnus Day.